katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Description

-To compare a range of page from two given PDF documents.
+This keyword compares a range of page from two given PDF documents.
 The value returns true if the pages match, false if otherwise.

 ### Parameter
 <table width="854">